-Getting Started
+Getting Your Wellness Started

-So you're ready to adopt a healthier lifestyle, but you don't know where to start.
+You're ready to adopt a healthier lifestyle, but you don't know where to start.
 Here are 3 steps to help you on your way.

 Beginning a health and wellness journey is very much like a “Choose Your Own Adventure” type of experience.
 There are many twists and turns, things aren’t always what they seem, there will be setbacks and other pesky obstacles, but nonetheless, you will prevail!
 You’ll make it through the tough times because you can.
 It’s that simple.
 You are more resilient than you think.
 It’s going to be a lot of work, but that’s OK, work can also be very rewarding, pleasurable and satisfying.

-I like to be as straightforward as possible so I always make it a point to acknowledge that the path will be hard at times, maybe at times even impossible.
-Making changes, lasting changes, isn’t easy and it’s not an overnight quick fix kinda thing.
-It takes time, effort, trial and error, consistency, commitment, sacrifice and more.
-It really is a lifelong journey, the practice of wellness, and is precisely why you need let go of the ending and focus on the process and the experience that you’re having with wellness instead.
-The idea isn’t to just check wellness off the todo list and get it done.
-It needs to be more thoughtful than that.
+The idea isn’t to just check wellness off the to-do list and get it done.
+It needs to be more thoughtful and more integrative than that.
 It needs to be for you.
 Not your list (ego) or other people (externally motivated).
 Wellness starts with you and more specifically, it starts within you.
-You’re in charge of your life, not your todo list or anyone else.
+You’re in charge of your life, not your to-do list or anyone else.

 Before I get to the 3 basic steps to get you started on your path, I wanted to share a few other tips that might also help you on your way.
 I have found these things crucial on my path, I think you’ll find them useful too: